 Mark and Jody Stevenson

-Mark and Jody have been married for over 30 years growing through the joys and challenges of life on this earth.
+Mark and Jody have been married for over 35 years growing through the joys and challenges of life on this earth.
 Right from the beginning their love of God drew them to service in their church.
 Mark has served as choir member, worship leader, administrative and children’s pastor, and elder in more than one church in his life time.
 Jody has served as Sunday school teacher, director of children’s ministry, women’s ministry leader, choir and worship team member as well as lead minister in a gift-based volunteer program.
 Together, they co-directed the Okoboji Lakes Bible and Missionary Conference for 5 years.
 Their greatest joy here on earth is the two children the Lord gave them.
 Their joy continues to grow.
 Daughter Amber lost her first husband to cancer in 2007.
 In July of 2009 she was married again to Ryan DeYoung.
 In July of 2013 they welcomed their first grandbaby, Aviana DeYoung who was followed by MacKenzie in September 2014.
-Their son, Seth and his wife Katie broadens their world by sharing life with them in the Des Moines Area and adding their son, Bennett to the family.
+Their son, Seth and his wife Katie broaden their world by sharing life with them in the Des Moines Area and adding their son, Bennett to the family.
 Seth provides his expertise for this ministry through designing and hosting this web site.

 Mark has been called “a man after God’s own heart”.
 After nearly 15 years of very “successful” motel management and leadership in the lodging industry he became restless.
 His years of tangible achievements and respect from peers was not quieting the tug on his heart.
 With great anticipation of what the Lord could do he accepted the call to join in ministry with a Bible Camp in Okoboji, Iowa.
 That decision energized Mark’s love of the Lord enabling him to share the gifts God has given him.